What is Goodwill in Accounting?

 Acquired asset Dr XXX

 Cash/Bank Cr XXX

 Let us take an example to understand the goodwill journal entries.
-The fair value of net assets acquired of ABC & Co in an acquisition is $10 million and amount paid is $12 million then the journal entry is as follows.
+The fair value of net assetsNet AssetsThe net asset on the balance sheet is the amount by which your total assets exceed your total liabilities and is calculated by simply adding what you own (assets) and subtract it from whatever you owe (liabilities).
+It is commonly known as net worth (NW). acquired of ABC & Co in an acquisition is $10 million, and the amount paid is $12 million, then the journal entry is as follows.

 Assets (Fixed assets/current assets) Dr $10 million

 To Bank/cash/Shares Cr 12 million

 It is not recognized as an asset because it is not an identifiable asset controlled by an enterprise that can be measured reliably at cost.
 The subsequent expenditure on intangible assets like brands, publishing titles, and items of similar nature are recognized as an expense to avoid any internally generated goodwill.

 How about Amortization?

 As per international accounting standards, it is no longer amortized or depreciated.
 Instead, it should be tested for impairment every year, as explained below.
 However, as per Indian accounting standards, goodwill amalgamationAmalgamationAmalgamation is the consolidation or combination of two or more companies, known as amalgamating companies, usually in the same or similar line of business, to produce a new legal entity, known as the amalgamated company, with the same shareholders, assets, and liabilities. or merger is to be amortized over its useful life.
 Since it is difficult to estimate the useful life with reasonable certainty, it is suggested to be amortized over a period not exceeding five years unless a somewhat longer period is justified.